Top Commitment to Sustainability

 Sustainability Committee

 • The Sustainability Committee is chaired by the Directors who execute operations and comprises Executive Officers responsible for their respective business segments.
-In addition, subcommittees, etc have been established for each of the three ESG criteria: “Environmental,” “Social,” and “Governance.”
+It also operates from the perspective of the three ESG elements: "Environment," "Social," and "Governance."

 • Important issues related to sustainability initiatives are deliberated by the Management Meeting, and reported and supervised by the Board of Directors.

-• The Sustainability Committee (including subcommittees, etc) meets once a month to discuss initiatives to address issues surrounding sustainability.
+• The Sustainability Committee is regularly convened to discuss initiatives to address issues surrounding sustainability.
 The Committee also examines measures to tackle sustainability issues and monitors progress thereof.

 Risks concerning Human Assets, an important issue of the Group, are identified and managed by the Risk Management Committee chaired by the Director, CFO.
 In turn, the committee reports and provides recommendations to the Board of Directors.
-The identified Human Assets risks are addressed by having subcommittees under the Sustainability Committee examine measures and monitor the progress of these measures.
+The identified Human Assets risks the Sustainability Committee reviews measures and monitors the progress of the measures.
 With regard to other matters such as legal compliance, the Compliance Committee, chaired by the Executive Officer, CCO, conducts supervision and examines measures.

-As for climate-related risks, the Environmental Subcommittee of the Sustainability Committee explores ways to address risks associated with the transition to a decarbonized society, risks concerning greenhouse gas reduction, and risks associated with the physical impacts of climate change.
+As for climate-related risks, the Sustainability Committee explores ways to address risks associated with the transition to a decarbonized society, risks concerning greenhouse gas reduction, and risks associated with the physical impacts of climate change.

 Initiatives for Climate Change